* Beginning Summer 2022 MS State online will be phasing out two proctoring services: our testing center and proctor verification services.

-Students must submit the Proctor Request form to the Center for Distance Education for approval at least two weeks prior to the exam date or as otherwise stated on your syllabus.
-Please note that it is the student’s responsibility to contact the proctor for testing.
-Proctors cannot be related to the student in any way.
-Students enrolled in distance education courses may be required to take their examinations with a proctor.
+Students utilizing a proctor in their location or on campus must submit this Proctor Request form for approval at least two weeks before the exam date or the date otherwise stated on your syllabus.
+It is the student’s responsibility to contact the proctor.

 The proctor must hold one of the following occupational titles:

 - Local college/professional testing center staff or testing administrator